A map is the best way to analyze your data geographically and answer spatial questions.

 For more information about how to create custom maps, click here.

 Point maps plot geographic latitude/longitude data to visualize the location of data on a map.
 The point is identified by either a value or a subject, and depending on the visualization of the point we divide Point Map into 2 sub-categories: Bubble Map and Heat Map.

 Bubble Maps are Point Maps where points on the map are visualized by circles (or bubbles).
 The bubbles can communicate information using both their size and color.

-Heat Maps are Point Map where points on the map are not visualized by concrete circles, but rather areas of color.
-The color reflects the concentration of data clusters in a given area.
+Heat Maps are basically Point Map but points on the map are not visualized by concrete circles, but rather areas of color.
+The color reflects the concentration of data clusters or of the value of those clusters in a given area.